 Job Today is a hiring app and online platform that allows employers and employees looking for work in any industry connect with one another.

-Would-be workers use their profile as a form of CV when applying for job listings, and can then discuss an opportunity with an employer further over WhatsApp.
+Would-be workers use their profile as a form of CV when applying for job listings, and can then discuss an opportunity with an employer further over a chat function.

 Employers pay to place a job listing on the service, filling out information about the vacancy and choosing whether or not to advertise their hourly rate.

-The company claims it has attracted five million users across Europe since it was founded in 2015 – seven in ten of those jobseekers being aged under 35.
+The company claims it has attracted five million users across Europe since it was launched in 2015 – seven in ten of those jobseekers being aged under 35.

 It hopes to feed some of these users into the hospitality and retail industries post-Brexit following the publication of Office for National Statistics figures earlier this year, which showed 86,000 fewer EU nationals were in UK jobs compared to last year.